codefinity/oeuvre/README.md

 Feature: Registration

-Scenario: New Member registers using valid credentials
+Scenario: New Registrant registers using valid credentials

 	Given I have not registered at Oeuvre
 	And there is no other user registered with my EMailId "Mary@TheCarpenters.com"